fifikim/books-cli/README.md

 - Wins:
   - ✅ Defined goals and tasks for revision process
   - ✅ Created new classes & methods to further modularize and streamline code
+  - ✅ Implemented error handling for API calls (non 200-range status codes, timeouts, connection errors)
-  - ✅ Converted existing comments to docstrings -- noticed that declaring the types of inputs and returns is definitely helping me to refactor existing code & plan out how I can implement new features
+  - ✅ Converted existing comments to docstrings -- noticed that declaring the types of inputs and returns is definitely making it easier to refactor existing code

+- Blockers:
+  - ❓ Need to do research tomorrow about best practices for creating classes.
+I'm uncertain whether or not I'm going too far in my refactoring functions as class methods.
+  - ⏳ Off to a slow start today due to the holiday.
+<br><br>

+### Revision - Day Two <a name = "revision - day-two"></a>
+- Goals:
+  - Tests
+  - Begin implementing additional features

+- Wins:
+  - ✅
+  - ✅
+  - ✅

 - Blockers:
   - ❓
   - ❓

 <br><br>

 ## Process: Initial Submission (First Round) <a name = "intial-sub"></a>